Lorentz quantum mechanics: Physical examples

 with $\zeta=\left(\frac{H_1-m_3}{H_1+m_3}\right)^{1/4}$.
 The eigenstate (\ref{eq:eig1}) features a complex angle.
 As a result, when $\mathbf{r}_c$ varies in the real space, the eigenstate $|1\rangle$ will pick up a non-zero Berry phase: calculating the Berry connection

 we derive the Berry phase as

 with $M$ the total atomic mass contained in the quasiparticle wave packet.
-The Berry connection $\mathbf{A}_1$ will then give rise to an effective vector potential acting on the spatial motion of the vortex \cite{ZhangNiu}.
+The Berry connection $\mathbf{A}_1$ will then give rise to an effective vector potential (magnetic field) acting on the spatial motion of the vortex.
+In a previous study of the system \cite{ZhangNiu}, the vector potential has been worked out for a regime of the parameter space but the global feature of the distribution of the Berry-like curvature (magnetic field) is still left unknown.
+In our calculation, the distribution of magnetic field for the two-mode BdG equation is globally depicted in Fig.~3.